scalien/keyspace/doc/Sphinx/source/configuration.rst

   database.dir = .

-BDB related.
 The directory where the BerkeleyDB files are stored.
 If you run  multiple instances on the same host, this must be different for all nodes.

 ::